 Kazi Joshua, Whitman's Vice President for Diversity and Inclusion, serves as a resource and advocate for all members of the Whitman community.
 Please reach out to him directly if you have any questions or concerns relating to your immigration status.

 Kazi's office is on the 3rd floor of Memorial Hall.
 You can contact him by email at email@example.com or by phone at (509) 526-3018.

 News and Information

-The Intercultural Center staff will be available at the Glover Alston Center (GAC) for support, solidarity & activism.
+The Intercultural Center staff is available at the Reid Campus Center and the Glover Alston Center (GAC) for support, solidarity & activism.

 If you need additional support, please do not hesitate to reach out to the staff in the Counseling Center.

 Resources for Foreign Students

 - NAFSA.org - Practical Immigration Concepts in a Time of ChangeNational Immigration Law Center The center defends and advances the rights of low-income immigrants.
 Sign up for e-mail updates